-Scientifically known as Cucumis sativus, cucumbers belong to the same family as zucchinis, watermelons, pumpkins, and other types of summer squash.
-The plant where cucumbers grow is a creeping vine that develops the cylindrical, edible fruits throughout the year.
-You will find different varieties of cucumber grown in different regions, and they are usually eaten fresh or pickled.
-Cucumbers typically eaten fresh are called slicing cucumbers.
-Gherkin cucumbers are specially produced to make pickles.
-These are much smaller in size than slicing cucumbers.
+Cucumber is a fruit from the Cucurbitaceae family.
+Scientifically known as Cucumis sativus, it belongs to the same family as zucchini, watermelon, pumpkin, and other types of summer squash.
+Cucumbers, typically eaten fresh, are called slicing cucumbers.
+Gherkin cucumbers are specially produced to make pickles (also known as pickled cucumbers).
+These are much smaller in size than the slicing ones.
 Slicing cucumbers are available throughout the year, but they are at their best between May and July.
-Cucumbers originated in India almost 10,000 years ago, but are now cultivated in many different countries and continents.
-Recently, different varieties of cucumbers are traded on the international market and you will find them in abundance all year long.

 Features and Varieties of Cucumbers